 Many people don't realize how sticky larva is and that these eggs are not killed by the flea treatments until they start to hatch open — hence another reason to vacuum just prior to treating and why re-treating is almost always needed.
 You will need to vacuum even if a professional is treating your home.

 Flea Disposal Tip: Before vacuuming, try cutting up a flea collar and inserting it into the vacuum bag or canister.
 This can help aid in killing the fleas that are trapped inside and will further help in the garbage bag it will all be thrown into.
 Bonus Tip: Leave a collar cut up in the vacuum after emptying it so it's there the next time your use the vacuum.
 Note: wash your hands after handling and cutting the collar.

 Pre-treating carpet and upholstery with flea-eliminating powders:

-You may wish to pre-treat with flea-treatment for carpets, such as FleaBustersRx.
-You need to let the powder sit for 24 to 48 hours BEFORE vacuuming it up.
-However, you should comb the powder into carpets and seems of upholstery so that you don't visibly see it.
+You may wish to pre-treat with flea-treatment for carpets, such as FleaBustersRx or Knockout Spray.
+If using powder, you need to let it sit for 24 to 48 hours BEFORE vacuuming it up.
+However, you should comb the powder into carpets and seams of upholstery so that you don't visibly see it.
 Any excess powder should be vacuumed.
 After 24 to 48 hours, vacuum everywhere thoroughly, then dispose of the sealed vacuum bag, ideally outside.

 Why Borax shouldn't be used: